membermatters/MemberMatters/README.md

 The official place for updates on the MemberMatters software is on the HSBNE Inc. forum.
 You can access the specific thread [here](https://forum.hsbne.org/t/membermatters-hsbne-portal-updates/3514).
 You will also find a changelog under each release [here](https://github.com/membermatters/MemberMatters/releases) on GitHub.

 ### Features
-* Supports all major browser versions released within the last few years (babel)
+* Supports all major browser versions released within the last few years
 * First class mobile support with native mobile app (capacitor)
 * Kiosk mode with site sign/sign out feature (electron)
 * Dark mode support with native OS detection and switching
 * Member registration system (signup, login, profile etc)
+* Manage recurring membership payments via Stripe
 * Single Sign On (SSO) system implemented with the discourse protocol (more coming soon)
 * Profile - members can update all their info in one place
 * Issue reporting tool